 Collateral risk arises from the decline in the value of the gold collateral due to fluctuation in gold prices.
 This risk is in part mitigated by a minimum 25% margin retained on the value of jewelry for the purpose of calculation of the loan amount.
-Further, we appraise the jewelry collateral solely based on the weight of its gold content, excluding weight and value of the stone studded in the jewelry.
-In addition, the sentimental value of the gold jewelry to the customers may induce repayment and redemption of the collateral even if the value of the collateral falls below the value of the repayment amount.
+Further, we appraise the jewelry collateral solely based on the weight of its gold content, excluding weight and value of the studded in the jewelry.
+In addition, the sentimental value of the gold jewelry to the customers may induce repayment and redemption of the collateral even if the value of the repayment amount.
 An occasional decrease in gold prices will increase collateral risk significantly on account of our adequate collateral security margins.
-However, a sustained decrease in the market price of gold can cause a decrease in the size of our loan portfolio and our interest income.
+However, a sustained decrease in the market price of gold can additionally cause a decrease in the size of our loan portfolio and our interest income.